jaia137/brunos_curry_dreams/_posts/2019-04-18-shahi_paneeer.md

 ### chef bruno's pro tips:

 - cook the tomato base as long as possible for favourable taste (sugo style) and texture
+- it is one of the most challenging recipes, hardly you will ever hit the perfect taste. expert stuff
 - use soft tofu for a vegan variant

 ### prepration time: 30+'